Quantitative stability of Gel'fand's inverse boundary problem: Fourier coefficients and the multiplication by an indicator function

 Hence,

 Then for any $w\in \mathcal{U}$ and in particular for $w=u_{min}$,

 On the other hand the following estimate holds for $u_{J}$:

-where the last inequality is due to (\ref{L2error}) and the definition of $u_0$.
+where the last inequality is due to an estimate for $\|u_{J}-u_0\|_{L^2}$ similar to \eqref{H2error}, and the definition of $u_0$.
 The definition of partition of unity in (\ref{def-u0-partition}), the Sobolev embedding theorem (see the proof of Proposition \ref{wholedomain}) and (\ref{layervolume}) yield that

 Hence,

 For sufficiently large $J=J(D,\Lambda,\gamma,\varepsilon_1)$, we have $u_{J}\in \mathcal{U}$ by Lemma \ref{smallinitial}.
 This indicates that the minimizer $u_{min}$ also satisfies

 Combining the two inequalities (\ref{lower}) and (\ref{upper}), we have